catherink/sonarqube-n-db-with-terraform/README.md

 5. Helm
 6. Terraform

-OR

-you can run script risky.sh which maybe will install everything successfully (risky, as it says, and it will work for Debian and Ubuntu machines (OS versions since 2014) with AMD64 processor architecture).
+You can check RunThisManuallyCommandByCommand.sh to prepare the cluster (this will work for Debian and Ubuntu machines (OS versions since 2014) with AMD64 processor architecture).

 Make sure your machine is not 1Gb RAM (should be at least 4Gb; they say 8Gb is even better, because Sonarqube chart memory limit shouldn't be under 4Gb).

-When everything is ready run justrunthis.sh script (run "chmod 755" for the script before, for the previous one also, if you decide to risk).
+When everything is ready run justrunthis.sh script (run "chmod 755" for the script before).
-If you won't run risky.sh, read comments in justrunthis.sh carefully before running it.